 Organizations are under the constant threat of adversary intelligence and cyber espionage operations, making the need for cyber counterintelligence in the current threat landscape significant.
 It's also important to understand the multi-layered and multi-disciplinary approach CCI requires to be fully effective in thwarting future attacks by rivals, corporate entities, organized cybercrime groups or countries' governments.

 The unity of active and passive as well as defensive and offensive actions plays an important role in employing CCI.
 This multi-pronged approach provides organizations with a better security posture in the face of ever-evolving adversaries and their tactics.

 "Attack is the secret of defense; defense is the planning of an attack."

 ― Sun Tzu, The Art of War

-One of the crucial steps in catching threats before they become attacks is tracking and monitoring your organization’s shadow infrastructure.
-ASR is our enterprise-grade attack surface reduction tool, designed to allow you to contain, log and monitor your directory of known, unknown, and suspected assets.
+One of the crucial steps in catching threats before they become attacks is tracking and monitoring your organization's shadow infrastructure.
+ASI is our enterprise-grade attack surface intelligence tool, designed to allow you to contain, log and monitor your directory of known, unknown, and suspected assets.
 Schedule a call with our sales team to learn more.